 Employees will only speak up if they feel safe.
 Create safety by:

 - Leadership models vulnerability.
-When leaders admit mistakes and ask for help, it signals that speaking up is safe
+When leaders admit mistakes and ask for help, it signals that speaking up is safe.

 - No retaliation.
 Make it explicit and follow through.
 Never punish someone for raising concerns.

 - Anonymous options.
-For sensitive issues, allow people to submit without their name
+For sensitive issues, allow people to submit without their name attached.

 - Address bad behaviour.
-If someone feels retaliated against, address it immediately and visibly
+If someone feels retaliated against, address it immediately and visibly.

 Step 6: Evaluate Input Systematically